 The other core elements of Lean are maximizing customer value and continuous improvement.
 Ultimately, any industry could benefit from pursuing these goals.
 The same principles apply to Lean Construction, the methodology, and processes of design and construction to generate the greatest value for clients.
 Let’s review the core elements of Lean Construction and the advantages it offers the industry.

 While Lean began in manufacturing, the concepts behind Lean began to make their way into construction operations, processes, and projects as the construction and manufacturing industries became more closely integrated.

-According to the Lean Construction Institute, Lean Construction is defined as a “respect- and relationship-oriented production management-based approach to project delivery — a new and transformational way to design and build capital facilities.
+According to the Lean Construction Institute, Lean Construction is defined as a “respect- and relationship-oriented production management-based approach to project delivery — a modern and transformational way to design and build capital facilities.
 Lean production management caused a revolution in manufacturing design, supply, and assembly.
 Applied to design, supply, and construction of a capital facility, Lean changes the way work is done throughout the project-delivery process.”

-Lean Construction has the following core principles:
+Lean Construction has the following six core principles:

 - Identification of value: What is value from the customer’s point of view?

 - Definition of the value stream: What processes are required to deliver that value?

 - Elimination of waste: Targets eight major types of waste

 - Work process flow: Creating a continuous, predictable workflow

 - Pull planning and scheduling: Communicate and collaborate to plan tasks